pvanek/qdb/README.md

 * limit [integer] : display current row limit or set the limit to integer value.
 Values <= 0 mean unlimited.
 * verbose [integer] : set the verbosity level for describe commands
 * describe <objectname> : show object properties.
 Eg. table's columns, PK, indexes, etc. You can increase verbose level to get more info.
-* desc <objectname> : an alias fro describe
+* desc <objectname> : an alias for describe
-* tables : list all tables
+* tables [filter] : list all tables.
+Optional filter is case insensitive substring or regular expression.
-* views : list all views
+* views [filter] : list all views.
+Optional filter is case insensitive substring or regular expression.
-* sequences : list all sequences
+* sequences [filter] : list all sequences.
+Optional filter is case insensitive substring or regular expression.
-* procedures : list all procedures
+* procedures [filter] : list all procedures.
+Optional filter is case insensitive substring or regular expression.
-* functions : list all functions
+* functions [filter] : list all functions.
+Optional filter is case insensitive substring or regular expression.
-* packages : list all packages
+* packages [filter] : list all packages.
+Optional filter is case insensitive substring or regular expression.
-* types : list all named types
+* types [filter] : list all named types.
+Optional filter is case insensitive substring or regular expression.
-* mviews : list all materialized views
+* mviews [filter] : list all materialized views.
+Optional filter is case insensitive substring or regular expression.

 ### Expansion Helpers